clartaq/cwiki/resources/private/md/Work_Notes.md

 ---

 This page is the on-going saga of working on the CWiki program.

+#### Removing References to Database Compression, 05 Apr 2020, 09:26:59 am ####

+From the beginning, some of the explanatory information in the seed pages has mentioned "compression" of the database as a maintenance task.

+Using the H2 database, there is really no such thing.
+Removed references to this task.

 #### Backup and Restore, 30 Mar 2020, 02:28:18 pm ####